REGISTRATION AND ENROLLMENT

 Registration and Enrollment

-Students are assigned specific appointment times in which to register.
+Students are given specific appointment times in which to register.
 All registration activity is conducted by personal computer through the World Wide Web.
-The MyUH Services website at myuh.hawaii.edu provides the UH community with secure, personalized access to enrollment services such as registration.
-Each student's registration time will be available through MyUH Services approximately two weeks before registration.
+The MyUH Portal website at: myuhportal.hawaii.edu provides the UH community with secure, personalized access to enrollment services such as registration.
+Each student’s registration time will be available through the MyUH Portal approximately two weeks before registration.

 Unclassified students and auditors register after classified students.